NVIDIA-AI-IOT/Deepstream-Dewarper-App/README.md

 - focal length	- Focal Lenght of camera lens, in pixels per radian
 - width	- dewarped surface width
 - height - dewarped surface height
+- num-batch-buffers - To change the number of surfaces.
+It should match the number of "surfaces" groups in the configuration file.
+So if you want two surfaces per buffer you    should have "num-batch-buffers"=2 and two surfaces groups ([surface0] and [surface1]).
+Default value is 4.